-A BYLAW OF MUNICIPALITY IN THE PROVINCE OF ALBERTA, TO ADOPT AN INTERMUNICIPAL DEVERLOPMENT PLAN
+A BYLAW OF BIG LAKES COUNTY IN THE PROVINCE OF ALBERTA, TO ADOPT AN INTERMUNICIPAL DEVELOPMENT PLAN

-WHEREAS the Municipal Government Act, Revised Statutes of Alberta 2000 - Chapter M-26, current as of July 1st, 2018 and amendments thereto, authorize Council of a Municipality to enact an Intermunicipal Development Plans to guide future development within the Municipality and surrounding Municipalities.
-NOW THEREFORE Council of MUNICIPALITY in the Province of Alberta does hereby adopt the Town of High Prairie and Big Lakes County Intermunicipal Development Plan that is attached as Schedule A and forms part of this Bylaw, this #th day of MONTH, YEAR.
+WHEREAS the Municipal Government Act, Revised Statutes of Alberta 2000 -Chapter M-26, as amended (the "Act"), authorizes a council of a municipality to enact an Intermunicipal Development Plan to guide future development within the municipality and surrounding municipalities.

+NOW THEREFORE Council of Big Lakes County in the Province of Alberta does hereby adopt the Town of High Prairie and Big Lakes County Intermunicipal Development Plan that is attached as Schedule A and forms part of this Bylaw.